 Language and Service

-In terms of service, English is widely spoken in the tourism and service industries, facilitating communication for international visitors.
+As for the service sector, English is widely spoken in tourism and hospitality, which makes communication easier for foreign tourists.
 This accessibility makes navigating the city and interacting with locals much more manageable for English-speaking travelers.
+However, it seemed to me that in Yerevan, it's mostly the adult population who speaks Russian and English, while the younger generation prefers their native language.

 Conclusion